 We provide you with an understanding of the primary risks that may threaten your bees.
 Over time, you will build enough knowledge and will be able to proactively identify issues, often taking actions to avoid problems.
 Sometimes you won’t be that lucky and will need to learn from a negative experience, in the hope that you can avoid it happening again.

 On the one hand, we want to be open, transparent and realistic in telling you that the loss of bees is, sadly, not uncommon.

 But we also want to remind you that there are a tremendous number of beekeepers, many individual hobbyists, who have had great success looking after bees, all the way to the enjoyment of sweet honey.

 Let’s look at what we have in store.
-Like the other two stages of our course, stage 3 is divided into three sections:
+Like the other two courses in Academy, course 3 is divided into three sections.